Integration of professional captioning services

 Enables the creation and management of roles.
 Permissions include the auto-approval of requests, or providing only some type of services.

-The already existing caption requesting interface gets a new feature:
+The already existing caption requesting interface got a new feature:

 The interface offers the following features: